rbasehewa/rbasehewa.github.io/_posts/2019-07-02-Australian Internship.md

 comments: true
 category : Internship
 tags:
+- Internship
+- API
+- CMS
-- Internship, API, CMS, jQuery
+- jQuery
 ---

 I have started my code review and changed to the company standard.
 The importance is stick to the standard are followings: